 If you’ve been driving for any period of time, you already know how important navigation is to get your passengers to their destinations quickly – and avoid traffic.
-But why is navigation so important and how can good navigation improve your rating?
-Senior RSG contributor Jay Cradeur explains how great navigation can improve your driving, rating – and maybe even tip!
+But why is navigation so important and how can being a good navigator improve your rating?

-According to internal Uber documents that we stole, how well you drive from point A to point B is the single greatest determinant of your star rating.
+According to internal Uber documents, how well you drive from point A to point B is the single greatest determinant of your star rating.
 Drivers get low ratings most often for poor navigation and poor city knowledge.

 Choices of Navigation Systems

 Since I began my driving career over two years ago, I have been using the navigation app called Waze.
 Some reasons I like Waze include:

 - it integrates with both Uber and Lyft